edwinwebb/three-seed/README.md

 # Three Seed

-This seeds to designed to bootstrap your Three.js development with modern tooling, technology and project organisation.
+This seed is designed to bootstrap your Three.js development with modern tooling, technology and project organisation.

 This is a work in progress and a fork of my pixi-seed repo.